-Employers need to file Form W-3 each year to report employee wages and tax withholdings to the Social Security Administration.
-While an employee W-2 form shows that information for just one employee, the W-3 form combines the numbers for all of your employees in one place.
+The Internal Revenue Service (IRS) requires that employers file Form W-3 each year to report employee wages and tax withholdings to the Social Security Administration (SSA).
+While an employee W-2 form shows that information for just one employee, the IRS Form W-3 form combines the numbers for all of your employees in one place.

 How do I fill out a W-3?

 Form W-3 mostly asks for the same information as form W-2, making filling out the W-3 relatively straightforward.

 Boxes a–h: company info and number of W-2s the form aggregates

 According to the instructions for the W-3 2023 form, this section requires information about your company, plus how many W-2s the form aggregates.